CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

 ### Security Settings
 * Select Custom Permissions
-  * Detection Tuning (manage)
+  * Detection Tuning (Manage)
-  * Core Security Settings (read)
+  * Core Security Settings (Read)

-`note:` Some organizations may want to restrict detection tuning to a higher role as it can have significant impacts on false negatives.
+`note:` _Some organizations may want to restrict detection tuning to a higher role as it can have significant impacts on false negatives._

 ### System Settings
 * Read-only (Defender for Office, Defender for Identity)

-`note:` Granting the ability to see settings may give the analyst a better idea of the infrastructure and how things work.
+`note:` _Granting the ability to see settings may give the analyst a better idea of the infrastructure and how things work.
 They cannot change anything.
-Your organization may have different needs.
+Your organization may have different needs._